-Our first move we were trying to balance selling a house at the same time as building one and so as soon as we sold, it was all stations GO!
+During our first move, we were trying to balance selling a house at the same time as building one and so as soon as we sold, it was all stations GO!
 We were also planning our wedding.
 Talk about doing things in threes!

-The second move involved moving house with a toddler when Elliott was 18-months-old, now that in itself was a challenge.
+The second move involved moving house with a toddler when Master E was 18-months-old, now that in itself was a challenge.

 But what I’ve learnt from these moving experiences is that moving house DOESN’T have to be stressful.
 It’s all about planning, seeking help and NOT trying to do everything yourself.
 Often, paying someone to do the hard or annoying tasks is definitely money well spent.